ocropus/hocr-tools/README.md

   * hocr-split -- split an hOCR file into individual pages
   * hocr-merge-dc -- merge Dublin Core meta data into the hOCR HTML header

-See the [CommandLine] Wiki page for more information.
+See the [Command Line](CommandLine) Wiki page for more information.